 The graph shows crystal clear the unintuitive behaviour.

 x reads the value 2000 from the writing thread, but y reads the value 0 from the main thread.
-That happens, although the reading of y is sequenced before the reading of x.
-Sequenced before exactly means, that the operation e:Rrix sb is sequenced-before the operation f:Rrix.
+What happens, although the reading of y is sequenced before the reading of x.
+Sequenced before exact means, that the operation e:Rrix sb is sequenced-before the operation f:Rrix.

-So in the next post, I discuss different ways to initialize a singleton in a multithreading envrironment.
-You get the performance numbers and can reason about your uses cases for the thread safe initialization of a variable.
+So in the next post, I discuss different ways to initialize a singleton in a multithreading environment.
+You get the performance numbers and can reason about your uses cases for the thread-safe initialization of a variable.

 Thanks in particular to Jon Hess, Lakshman, Christian Wittenhorst, Sherhy Pyton, Dendi Suhubdy, Sudhakar Belagurusamy, and Richard Sargeant.